matkuliak/matkuliak.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 'netconf\_notifications' are enabled; the 'netconf\_messages' broker is enabled for all devices while 'netconf\_notifications' is enabled only for 'xr6' and 'xr7' devices.

+!!!
+If unknown parameters are specified in a configuration file, they will be ignored and a warning, that the corresponding parameter was ignored, will be logged.
+!!!

 ```json
 {